PilatusDevs/StatusPilatus/README.md

 We try to follow these suggestions when writing code:

-* Add the GPL license header to all javascript, css and html files
+* Add the GPL license header to all JavaScript, CSS and HTML files
-* For css class and id names, use kebab-case-like-this
+* For CSS class and id names, use kebab-case-like-this
-* For javascript, try to follow the [MDN Javascript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)
+* For JavaScript, try to follow the [MDN JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)
-* For javscript we also have suggestions by eslint, with the included config
+* For JavaScript we also have suggestions by eslint, with the included config
 * Indentation settings are done with editorconfig

-To check the javascript style suggestions:
+To check the JavaScript style suggestions:

 `eslint .`